naymspace/backpex/guides/live_resource/user-preferences.md

 - You need cross-tab consistency within the browser — `sessionStorage` is per-tab; a mirror there will diverge between two tabs of the same admin.

+### Server-originated writes: `push_write` + mount sync

+The mirror also covers preferences the **server** writes via `Backpex.Preferences.LiveView.push_write/4`, such as column and metric visibility.
+These are server-rendered content (a hidden column is not in the DOM at all), so a client hook cannot re-apply them the way the sidebar hooks re-apply CSS state.
+Instead the reconciliation runs server-side:

+1. `push_write(socket, key, value, mirror: :session)` tells the `BackpexPreferences` hook to mirror the value into sessionStorage in addition to the HTTP POST.
+2. On every hook mount — which includes every `live_redirect` re-mount —
+   the hook pushes all mirrored values back to the server in a single `"backpex:sync_preferences"` event.
+3. A `handle_event` hook attached by `Backpex.InitAssigns` applies the
+   mirrored values on top of the (possibly stale) mount-time read, so the toggled state survives live navigation within the same socket.

+This applies only to the Session adapter's frozen-snapshot staleness; a DB-backed adapter reads fresh at every mount and ignores nothing — the sync is a no-op when the values already match.

 ### Example: a compact-density toggle

 ```javascript